apereo/cas/docs/cas-server-documentation/ticketing/CouchDb-Ticket-Registry.md

 ## Configuration

-{% include casproperties.html modules="cas-server-support-couchdb-ticket-registry" %}
+{% include casproperties.html properties="cas.ticket.registry.couch-db" %}

 The only truly mandatory setting is the URL.
 However, CouchDB should not be used in admin party mode in production, so username and password are needed as well.